 There will be ensemble auditions scheduled during orientation period and during the first week of classes.
 Please check your orientation materials when you arrive for a schedule of these auditions.

 If you are interested in private lessons, you will need to contact the teacher in your performance area (see the contact list of performance faculty) as soon as possible during the first week of classes.
-If you cannot directly talk to the teacher, leave a note in their mailbox (Zankel 111) with your name, telephone number, your schedule and some information about previous study.
+If you cannot directly talk to the teacher, leave a note in their mailbox (Zankel 111) with your name, telephone number, your schedule, and some information about previous study.
 In some performance areas, there is an audition involved.
-Also, please note: there are additional fees for private instruction (check the course descriptions for MP281 & MP381 in the Music section of the College Catalog).
-Please be sure to discuss this with your parents because the fee for lessons will be billed separately from tuition and other fees.
+Also, please note that there are additional fees for private instruction (check the course descriptions for MP 281 and MP 381 in the Music section of the College Catalog).
+Please be sure to discuss this with your parents, because the fee for lessons will be billed separately from tuition and other fees.